aneto0/MARTe2/Docs/User/source/tutorial/hello_world/hello_world_exercises.rst

 .. dropdown:: Solution
    :icon: key

-   MARTe allows the GAMs to rename signals with different names than the ones provided by the DataSources.
+   MARTe allows GAMs to rename signals with different names than the ones provided by the DataSources.

    The scope of these signal names is private to the GAM.